makersacademy/airport_challenge/README.md

 # Final thoughts

-Overall, I am relatively pleased with my implementation - it works and each user story has been satisfied.
+Overall, I am relatively pleased with my implementation - it as I want in IRB, it has 100% test coverage, and each user story has been satisfied.

 However, I am still getting to grips with TDD and RSpec and I am aware that my unit tests could be refactored and make proper use of Mocks, Stubs and Doubles.
 My use of them has been rudimental.